Today learn, why it’s a bad idea to translate your scripts!

 The language you use as a yoga teacher is deeply personal.
 Not only are your words your own expression of your personal ideas, knowledge and feelings, but it can really affect your students, and in many different ways.
 We don’t always know about their background, culture, beliefs and perspectives and so it’s our responsibility to pay attention to the words we use in our classes and overall communication.

 I have mentioned it’s a bad idea to involve direct translations in your content because it can result in confusing, offensive, non-inclusive language.
 I’ve also explained how translation apps are often incorrect, too literal and don’t consider context or alternatives.

 So let’s take, for example, the word ‘thin’.
 Being thin/fat and big/small depend on your environment and personal experience.
 For a person who struggles to find food or has a health condition or lifestyle meaning they never gain weight, then being thin is a symbol of ill health and struggle.
 For others, whose environment has been influenced by media that promotes thinness as a beautiful thing, being thin might feel like a good thing.
 Depending on your personal situation, ‘thin’ can have both or either positive and/or negative associations.

 Words have connotations, so choose them carefully

 As a yoga teacher, to help you choose your language wisely, you need to consider what the connotations are of the words you use.
-Another reason why it’s a bad idea to translate your content directly is because it doesn’t take into account the strong associations, feelings, ideas and opinions that are suggested by individual words.
+Another reason why it’s a bad idea to translate your content directly is because it doesn’t take into account the strong associations, feelings, ideas and opinions that individual words suggest.